jackpocket/android-pulse-indicator/readme.md

 ##### Simple Approach

-Make the root of your `Activity`'s layout one of the base layouts included in this library: the `PulsingLinearLayout` or the `PulsingRelativeLayout`. e.g.
+Make the root of your `Activity`'s layout one of the base `PulseLayouts` included in this library: the `PulsingLinearLayout` or the `PulsingRelativeLayout`. e.g.

 ```xml
 <com.jackpocket.pulse.PulsingLinearLayout